Hydration: Are You Drinking Enough Water?

 I talked to Stavros about this.

 So do people lose that much from day to day?
+And the answer is probably not.
+Right.

 Like if you're sitting in an office.

-And from the studies we looked at at Science Versus,
+and from the studies we looked at at science versus

-And The funny thing is that if your brain firing on all cylinders is your main concern here, then nerds have actually looked at what happens when people hit this 2% dehydration mark.
+we think this is true for a lot of the claims around dehydration the research is often talking about what happens when you lose quite a lot of water and the funny thing is that if your brain firing on all cylinders is your main concern here the nerds have actually looked at what happens when people hit this two percent dehydration mark.

 They've done cognitive tests on them.